henryiii/check-sdist/README.md

       additional_dependencies: [] # list your build deps here
 ```

+This requires your build dependencies, but in doing so, it can cache the
+environment, making it quite fast.
+If you don't mind slower runs and don't want
-Or, slower, but doesn't require build dependency listing:
+to require build dependency listing:

 ```yaml
 - repo: https://github.com/henryiii/check-sdist